 Cellulose Paper Insulation Removal or Pumped in Insulation Removal

-- What is the point of removing old pumped in insulation like cellulose fibre?
+What is the point of removing old pumped in insulation like cellulose fiber?
 The answer is paper absorbs water.

 Why Ceiling Vacuum is Important